rust-lang/blog.rust-lang.org/posts/inside-rust/2022-07-29-compiler-team-2022-midyear-report.md

 Here are some trends I noted from looking at the table:

 The overwhelming majority of our ambitions, 19 out of 22, reported *some* amount of progress.
-That's great, esepcially given that several of those ambitions were mere aspirations that explicitly had no resources attached to them at the start of the year.
+That's great, especially given that several of those ambitions were mere aspirations that explicitly had no resources attached to them at the start of the year.